 Our vision is to be the premiere multi-specialty group serving New Orleans and its surrounding communities by recognizing the importance of the unique relationship that exists between a patient and their physician and by placing value on a physician’s personalized care and concern for them.
 We will lead the evolution of healthcare for Touro Infirmary to enable every member of our community to have a healthier life.

-Touro clinics are an outpatient department of Touro Infirmary.
+Primary Care is an outpatient department of Touro Infirmary.
 These clinics are not just a physician practice; this outpatient facility is an extension of the hospital’s outpatient sub-specialty services.
 For each visit at a Touro clinic, you will receive two separate bills for services provided: One bill from the clinic and one from Touro Infirmary.
 These bills are not duplicate charges but a separation of the facility and the physician or provider’s fee.
 If you have any questions or concerns about the billing process, please feel free to call our office.

-Since Touro clinics are an extension of Touro Infirmary, the clinics must be Joint Commission Accredited.
+Since Primary Care are an extension of Touro Infirmary, the clinics must be Joint Commission Accredited.
 The Joint Commission is a private entity that evaluates and accredits nearly 88% of the nation’s hospitals and other healthcare organizations.
 The federal government requires healthcare organizations to pass Joint Commission accreditation in order to participate in important federal healthcare programs such as Medicare and Medicaid.
 Healthcare organizations also benefit from accreditation because one of the Joint Commission’s most important initiatives is to organize and strengthen key patient safety efforts.
 As part of Touro Infirmary’s health system, Touro's clinics will complete Joint Commission accreditation, which will increase our ability to provide the highest quality healthcare for you and your loved ones.

 Please contact our physician practices directly to learn more about the specialties offered and the age ranges they treat.
 Most major insurances, including Medicare and Medicaid, are accepted.